Transipedia/dekupl/about.md

 Summary
 -------

-DE-kupl computational protocol with the aim to capture all k-mer variation in an input set of RNA-seq libraries.
-This protocol is composed of four main components (see following figure):
+DE-kupl is a computational protocol that aims to capture all k-mer variation in an input set of RNA-seq libraries.
+This protocol is composed of four main components :

 - **Indexing**: index and count all k-mers (k=31) in the input libraries
 - **Filtering**: delete k-mers representing potential sequencing errors or perfectly matching known transcripts